w3c/wai-tutorials/source/page-structure/headings.html.erb.md

   - H42
 ---

-Headings are used to add structure to content.
-They should describe the following part of the content that is provided.
-On the web, they can fulfill two different roles: Structuring the text in the main content section and labeling the various components of the page.
+Headings add structure and meaning to pages by labeling each content part and indicating the relative importance of those parts.

-Screen readers provide mechanisms to present a list of headings to the user that allows jumping to those individual headings.
+Assistive technologies provide mechanisms to present a list of headings to the user that allows users to jump to individual headings.
 Headings also provide visual clues that help to skim the page or find a specific section, especially when the user was distracted.

 ## Heading levels

 It is good practice to nest headings properly.
-Jumping headings should be avoided. hat means that an `<h1>` is followed by an `<h1>` (rarely) or `<h2>`, an `<h2>` is followed by a `<h2>` or `<h3>` etc.
+When stepping down through headings, skipping levels should be avoided.
+That means that an `<h1>` is followed by an `<h1>` or `<h2>`, an `<h2>` is followed by a `<h2>` or `<h3>` etc. When stepping up through headings it is perfectly legitimate to skip any number of levels.

 {::nomarkdown}
 <%=notes_start%>